cwiep/ld34-vampires/README.md

-# ld34-vampires
+# Vampires suck!

-My (work in progress) entry for Ludum Dare 34 using libgdx.
+My entry for the Ludum Dare 34 compo using libgdx.
 You are a vampire.
 Help growing the vampire population and avoid getting detected by the vampire hunters.

 ## Licence